 Program start and location

-Students are accepted into this program both fall and spring semesters.
+New students are no longer being accepted to this program.
 Classes take place in the Technical Building.

 Degree options and requirements

 Please select the award below to view the degree options and requirements in the college catalog.

 Culinary Arts A.A.S.
 Degree—60 credits

 Culinary Arts Diploma: fall start—54 credits

 Baking Certificate—16 credits

 - You will receive instruction on basic to advanced cooking skills including meat, fish and poultry fabrication, garde manger (cold food preparation), charcuterie (sausage, pate, terrine preparation), baking, pastry art and more.

 - Coursework also covers tableside cooking, menu design, restaurant operations, management principles, nutrition, safety and sanitation.